EzzatBoukhary/KillerBot/README.md

 - **JSON**: Employed JSON for efficient data storage, facilitating smooth operation and scalability.

-- **APIs and Webhooks**: Integrated various APIs and webhooks to enrich bot features and enhance user engagement.
+- **APIs and Webhooks**: Integrated various APIs (like Youtube API, OpenWeather, and more) and webhooks to enrich bot features and enhance user engagement.

+## Demo Examples:

+## Highlight Review:

 ## Conclusion